Managed Forest Law (MFL) Withdrawal Questions

 - Land sold or leased to a public agency for a safety communications tower, up to a maximum of 10 acres.

-- All or part of the land is unable to produce (productivity) or is unsuitable for producing (sustainability) merchantable timber at the required level to meet MFL eligibility.
+- Land becomes unable to produce or unsuitable for producing merchantable timber at the required level to meet MFL eligibility, as determined by the department.